Prins reaction: History

 olefins and the second reaction is the acid catalyzed addition of aldehydes to olefin compounds.
 The early studies on Prins reaction are exploratory in nature and did not attract much attention until 1937.
 The development of petroleum cracking in 1937 increased the production of unsaturated hydrocarbons.
 As a consequence, commercial availability of lower olefin coupled with an aldehyde produced from oxidation of low boiling paraffin increased the curiosity to study the olefin-aldehyde condensation.
 Later on, Prins reaction emerged as a powerful C-O and C-C bond forming technique in the synthesis of various molecules in organic synthesis.

 In 1937 the reaction was investigated as part of a quest for di-olefins to be used in synthetic rubber.

 Reaction mechanism

 The reaction mechanism for this reaction is depicted in scheme 5.
 The carbonyl reactant (2) is protonated by a protic acid and for the resulting oxonium ion 3 two resonance structures can be drawn.
 This electrophile engages in an electrophilic addition with the alkene to the carbocationic intermediate 4.
 Exactly how much positive charge is present on the secondary carbon atom in this intermediate should be determined for each reaction set.
 Evidence exists for neighbouring group participation of the hydroxyl oxygen or its neighboring carbon atom.
 When the overall reaction has a high degree of concertedness, the charge built-up will be modest.

-The three reaction modes open to this oxo-carbenium intermediate are:
+The three reaction modes open to this oxocarbenium intermediate are: